Referenced in this article

 The risks of unsupervised drug detox are seizures, cardiac arrhythmias, severe dehydration, aspiration, and death.
 Unsupervised detox eliminates the medical safeguards that prevent and treat life-threatening withdrawal complications.
 The specific risks depend on the substance class.

 - Alcohol — unsupervised alcohol withdrawal produces seizures in 5–10% of dependent individuals.
 Grand mal seizures cause falls, head injuries, and aspiration.
-Delirium tremens carries 5–10% mortality without medical treatment.
+Delirium tremens carries mortality of up to 37% without medical treatment, falling to approximately 1% to 5% with prompt medical management.
 Unsupervised delirium tremens mortality exceeds 15% in individuals with concurrent medical conditions.

 - Benzodiazepines — abrupt benzodiazepine discontinuation causes rebound seizures, status epilepticus, and psychosis.
 Benzodiazepine withdrawal seizures occur unpredictably and require emergency anticonvulsant treatment.